-Purpleleaf Plum is in a situation similar to that of liquidambar.
+Purpleleaf plum is in a situation similar to that of liquidambar.
 It is no longer reliable.

-Raywood Ash (Fraxinus oxycarpa) is one of the smaller ash species.
+Raywood ash (Fraxinus oxycarpa) is one of the smaller ash species.
 It has maroon fall color and is manageable in its growth habit.
 We do not seem to have the level of dieback in these trees in the Bakersfield area that has been observed further north.
-Raywood ash does have more surface roots than most trees, so that's another consideration.